Undergraduate Frequently Asked Questions

 No. All education students must have a passing grade on the WLCE and the MTEL Literacy and Communication exam before they may register for their pre-practicum or practicum.
 If you have taken the MTEL and are waiting for your scores to be reported, this will not be sufficient.
 You must have the passing score on file with Wheelock to register.

 The Field Experience process is time intensive and begins in early spring or mid-fall the semester prior to your placement.
 Placements are usually completed by late spring for the fall semester and by early-December for the spring semester.
 After meeting with their advisor to plan a practicum, students must begin the placement process by contacting the Field Experience Office.
+You can make an appointment with the Field Experience Office through the MyWheelock system.
+Log in using your student email username and password and click the Appointments link to search our calendar.
+You will not be eligible to visit any sites until you check with us.

 The Field Experience Office is responsible for the field-based experiences of all Wheelock students, both graduate and undergraduate with the exception of Social Work.
 Wheelock students complete practicum and clinical experiences in over 285 programs serving children and families throughout the metropolitan Boston area.
 In keeping with the vision of the College, we seek placements that offer students opportunities to work in settings rich in diversity.
 The placements reflect the College's historic involvement in the community and emphasize the importance of dynamic integration of theoretical and practical knowledge.